mendix/docs/content/appstore/app-services/speech-to-text.md

 #### 7.2.1 On Transcript {#on-transcript}

 By binding an attribute to the **transcript** event, the app can pick up the result of speech conversion.
-Upon successful transcription, this attribute will then store real-time speech to text transcription result of the natural speech segment, such as a change in speaker or a pause in the audio.
+Upon successful transcription, this attribute will then store the real-time transcription result for each natural speech segment, which is identified by a change in speakers or a pause in the audio.

 **transcript** takes a string attribute.
 You can define an attribute and bind this attribute to **transcript**.
 This attribute stores the result of text converted from voice.
 The app can trigger an action after the transcript is received.
 You can select the custom **Action** from a list of actions.

 ![microphone-ontranscript-sample](attachments/speech-to-text/microphone-ontranscript-sample.png)

-For example, you can set up the **Action** to append transcription result of each segment (sentence) and show the transcription results of the whole long speech input.
+For example, you can set up the **Action** to append the transcript of each segment, and show the transcript of the entire long speech input.

 ![show-transcript-history](attachments/speech-to-text/show-transcript-history.png)